michaeljauch/cayley/README.md

 # cayley

-Code to replicate the figures and analyses in the article "Random orthogonal matrices and the Cayley transform" by Michael Jauch, Peter Hoff, and David Dunson.
+Code to replicate the figures and simulations in the article "Random orthogonal matrices and the Cayley transform" by Michael Jauch, Peter Hoff, and David Dunson.